nbeckerphoto/colortools/README.md

-                        save sorted sequence of images --display             display generated graphics in addition to saving them --verbose             print a summary of the supplied arguments --output_dir OUTPUT_DIR, --output-dir OUTPUT_DIR
+                        save sorted sequence of images --display             display generated graphics in addition to saving them --verbose             print a summary of the supplied arguments --output_dir, --output-dir OUTPUT_DIR
                         Output directory for sorted .jpg files.
   --dominant_colors, --dominant-colors
                         save dominant color visualization for each image --dominant_colors_remapped, --dominant-colors-remapped
                         include remapped image in dominant color visualization; ignored if not using kmeans algorithm --spectrum            save spectrum image for the current collection of images --spectrum_all_colors, --spectrum-all-colors
                         include all detected dominant colors in the spectrum graphic